 Equally, as a student of the Meiji Restoration, I cannot help wondering if there are not important analogies for China today, especially in the attempts to combine Eastern values with Western technology.
-Nagoya and Shanghai are building a very significant relationship, and the Aichi Banpaku for which so much infrastructure is being prepared will give a chance for visitors from all over the world to gain insights not only into Aichi-ken and Japan but into the East Asian region as a whole, in particular China.
-I also draw deep satisfaction from the fact that Aichi-ken has long been an active host for the JET Programme, which brings thousands of young people to Japan each year from 40 countries, including both my own country and China, to promote internationalisation and better mutual understanding.
+The Seto Banpaku for which so much infrastructure was prepared gave a chance for visitors from all over the world to gain insights not only into Aichi-ken and Japan but into the East Asian region as a whole, in particular China.
+I also draw deep satisfaction from the fact that Aichi-ken has long been an active host for the JET Programme, which brings thousands of young people to Japan each year from over 40 countries, including both my own country and China, in order to promote internationalisation and better mutual understanding.